-- Inform family of the screening result. - Ascertain clinical status (newborns are expected to be asymptomatic). - Consult with thalassemia specialist immediately with in person follow up no later than 12 weeks of age. - Evaluate the newborn (newborns are expected to be asymptomatic). - Coordinate confirmatory diagnostic testing and management as recommended by a thalassemia specialist. - Provide family with basic information about β Thalassemia including monitoring for pallor, scleral icterus or jaundice, splenomegaly, irritability and decreased energy or feeding. - Refer for genetic counseling. - Report final diagnostic outcome to newborn screening program.
+- Inform family of the screening result. - Ascertain clinical status (newborns are expected to be asymptomatic). - Consult with thalassemia specialist immediately with in person follow up no later than 12 weeks of age. - Evaluate the newborn (newborns are expected to be asymptomatic). - Coordinate confirmatory diagnostic testing and management as recommended by a thalassemia specialist.
+Provide family with basic information about β Thalassemia including monitoring for pallor, scleral icterus or isometical and the second and the sec - jaundice, splenomegaly, irritability and decreased energy or feeding. - Refer for genetic counseling. - Report final diagnostic outcome to newborn screening program.